 Open office spaces, employee’s dogs at work, free beers on tap and collaborative-friendly work environments are just a few features of the future workplace.

-A recent study conducted by The B Team and Virgin Unite highlights the ever-changing trends in the traditional way of working and puts focus on workplace expectations for 2016.
+A recent study conducted by The B Team and Virgin Unite highlights the ever-changing trends in the traditional way of working and puts the focus on workplace expectations.

 Offering an employee recognition program or a peer-to-peer program, which are designed to put the needs of staff first, will ultimately assist companies in retaining valuable staff members.